-80. Whenever any document is produced before any court purporting to be a record or memorandum of the evidence or of any part of the evidence given by a witness in a judicial proceeding or before any officer authorised by law to take such evidence, or to be a statement or confession by any prisoner or accused person, taken in accordance with law and purporting to be signed by any Judge or magistrate or by any such officer as aforesaid, the court shall presume -

-- (a) that the document is genuine; - (b) that any statements as to the circumstances under which it was taken, purporting to be made by the person signing it, are true; and - (c) that such evidence, statement or confession was duly taken.
+- 80. Whenever any document is produced before any court purporting to be a record or memorandum of the evidence or of any part of the evidence given by a witness in a judicial proceedings or before any officer authorised by law to take such evidence, or to be a statement or confession by any prisoner or accused person, taken in accordance with law and purporting to be signed by any Judge or Magistrate or by any such officer as aforesaid, the court shall presume that - (a) the document is genuine; - (b) any statements as to the circumstances under which it was taken, purporting to be made by the person signing it, are true; and - (c) such evidence, statement or confession was duly taken.

-Prints from films in the possession of the Government or public body.
-[S 29/97]
+Prints from films in the possession of Government of Brunei Darussalam or public body.

 - 80A.
-(1) A print, whether enlarged or not, purporting to be made from a film of any document in the possession of the Government or any public body may be produced in proof of the contents of the document or such part of the document to which the print purports to be a copy upon proof that - (a) while the document was in the custody or control of the Government or public body the film was taken in order to keep a permanent record thereof; and - (b) the document photographed - (i) was subsequently destroyed, whether deliberately or otherwise; - (ii) was so damaged as to be wholly or partly indecipherable; - (iii) was lost; or - (iv) had passed out of the custody or control of the Government or public body.
+(1) A print, whether enlarged or not, purporting to be made from a film of any document in the possession of the Government of Brunei Darussalam or any public body may be produced in proof of the contents of the document or such part of the document to which the print purports to be a copy, upon proof that - (a) while the document was in the custody or control of the Government of Brunei Darussalam or public body, the film was taken in order to keep a permanent record thereof; and - (b) the document photographed - (i) was subsequently destroyed, whether deliberately or otherwise; - (ii) was so damaged as to be wholly or partly indecipherable; - (iii) was lost; or - (iv) had passed out of the custody or control of the Government of Brunei Darussalam or public body.